 A yeast infection is a fungal infection that poses many challenges to your health, and treating a yeast infection can be equally challenging.
 Many changes in one’s diet and lifestyle need to occur when fighting off a yeast infection.
+One of the most common questions that people ask when they have a yeast infection are: can I take a bath with a yeast infection?

 It is essential to understand that not all yeast infections are the same.
 While all yeast infections occur due to an overgrowth of the yeast Candida albicans, a yeast infection can occur in different places in the body.
 It may therefore need different approaches to management and treatment.